corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/database-connection.md

 ## Configuration Database

 The configuration database contains all configuration for the Corda cluster and so the database worker process must be able to connect to this database when it starts.
-As a result, the connection details for this database must be passed to the database worker process as start-up parameters.
+As a result, the connection details for this database must be passed to the database worker process in the deployment configuration.
 For example:

 ```
 -ddatabase.user=db-user